Weld logo

 What I dislike about Informatica Cloud

-Informatica CDI is quite expensive when compared to other cloud-based data integration tools, particularly for smaller organizations and teams.
+Informatica CDI is quite expensive compared to other cloud-based data integration tools, particularly for smaller organizations.

 Feature-by-Feature Comparison